-It is also important to avoid food items that are gas-formers, just like potatoes, sweet potatoes, and beans to avoid bloating.
-For water retention, it could help if you choose foods that are natural cranberry, parsley, nettle, dandelion and fennel seeds.
-They allow you to pee naturally., just like broccoli and cauliflower!
-Some good natural diuretics include
+It is also important to avoid food items that are gas-formers, just like potatoes, sweet potatoes and beans, to avoid bloating.
+For water retention, it could help if you choose foods that are natural diuretics, just like broccoli and cauliflower!
+Some good natural diuretics include cranberry, parsley, nettle, dandelion and fennel seeds.
+They allow you to pee naturally.

 Keep a low salt diet.
-Salt contains sodium which can increase water retention.
+Salt contains sodium, which can increase water retention.
 Avoid fast and junk foods as well.
-You also need to be careful about with what you drink.
+You also need to be careful about what you drink.
 Most caffeinated drinks can cause bloating.
 Experts suggest that you eat small but frequent meals.
-In this way, your intestines and stomach will not get too full and they will have enough time for proper digestion.
+In this way, your intestines and stomach will not get too full, and they will have enough time for proper digestion.

-As cliche as they may sound, exercise can pump up your body, promote excretion of excess fluids and improve blood circulation.
+As cliche as it may sound, exercise can pump up your body, promote excretion of excess fluids, and improve blood circulation.
 If tweaking your diet is not enough, try some exercise, yoga poses, and body positioning.
 Yes!
-It sounds unreal right?
+It sounds unreal, right?
 But, proper body positioning can actually help relieve bloating.
-The right body positions would help you to pass out as many gas as you can to get rid of the bloated feeling.
+The right body positions would help you pass out as much gas as possible to get rid of the bloated feeling.

 Imagine the path of your large intestine.
 It is actually in the form of an inverted letter “U” with a little inverted “L” at the end leading the way to the anus.
 Now, what you want to do is for the air to pass through the large intestine and go outside from the anus.